Free Consultation: (312) 924-7575

 • A flash of intense heat for a brief period of time.
 Explosions of flammable liquids such as gasoline, propane, and natural gas frequently cause flash burns.
 Clothing may protect the skin somewhat, but if it contains flammable material, it may ignite.

 • Electrical burns.
-Exposure to an electrical current, such as exposed wiring, an electrified surface in your car, or a downed power line from a crash, frequently causes electrical burns.
+Exposure to an electrical current, such as exposed wiring, an electrified surface in your car, or a downed power line from a crash frequently causes electrical burns.
 The electrical contact burns the skin, but the electricity can also move through the body, causing other injuries.
-Victims may suffer additional injuries if the electrical shock throws them to the ground.
+Victims may suffer additional injuries if the electrical shock throws them.

 • Chemical burns.
 Exposure to caustic chemicals, strong acids, or solvents causes these burns.
-In a car accident, you may suffer a chemical burn if your body contacts caustic fluids such as antifreeze, steering fluid, or transmission fluid.
+In a car accident, you may suffer a chemical burn if your body contacts caustic fluids such as antifreeze or steering or transmission fluid.
 Airbag deployment triggers a chemical reaction.
 In some cases, hot gases and chemicals explode out of the airbag canister, burning the occupant.

 • Friction burns usually occur when the skin gets dragged repeatedly over a rough surface.
 It’s both an abrasion and a heat burn.
 Friction burns are common in motorcycle and bike accidents.
 In some cases, friction burns can even impact muscle and bone.

 • Workplace Accidents: As we mentioned above, one of the most common causes of burns in adults occurs in the workplace.
-In fact, work is the second most common place that adults get burned after their own homes.
+In fact, work is the second most common place that adults get burned behind their own home.
 Explosions, caustic chemicals, and heat sources on a job site or at a workplace can expose workers to potentially serious burns.
-These injuries are especially egregious when negligence is involved, like when an employer fails to maintain a safe work site or a manufacturer doesn’t recall defective machinery.
+These injuries are especially egregious when negligence is involved, like if an employer fails to maintain a safe worksite or a manufacturer doesn’t recall defective machinery.

 • Defective Products: Products that are manufactured and released to the public with serious defects are another common cause of burn injuries.
 Some of the most recent examples include exploding cell phones, hoverboards, and e-cigarettes.
 All of these incidents were caused by batteries that were known to be defective.
 In situations like these, the designer, manufacturer, or retailer of the product may be liable.